post-self/motes-played.post-self.ink/content/thoughts.md

 If I sound bitter, it is because I have made something that I enjoy and yet also feel compelled to defend.

 I resent that I will have my personhood negated when I am declared problematic, a groomer, a pedophile, *persona non grata.* I resent that I do not need to consider whether I will be labeled these things; I know I will.
-I mentioned above that I have already had that conversation, leading to someone stepping back from the Post-Self community.
+I mentioned above that I have already had that conversation.
+It led to someone stepping back from the Post-Self community.[^welcome]

 I resent that the oft-misused "death of the author" is only applied to the works one enjoys, and so in this case, I will be reduced to my roughest edges and discarded.
 The work that I put into it will be ignored in the face of this one fact regardless on my feelings of what I have accomplished.

-I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of telling, I will be accused of trying to weasel my way out of grooming accusations, regardless of whether or not that is part of her character and the plot.
+I resent that, if I claim that [Motes the character is nearly 300 years old](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReallySevenHundredYearsOld) at the time of telling, I will be accused of trying to weasel my way out of grooming accusations, regardless of the fact that that is part of her character and the plot.
 I resent that if I claim Motes the headmate is actually 38 at time of writing like this body and has simply leaned into feelings of kidcore, a portion of my identity will be declared wicked and manipulative.
-I resent that I will lose readers, friends, partners.
+I resent that I risk lose readers, friends, partners.

 It is, as Motes puts it, annihilation.
 It is the opposite of validation.
 It is taking all that is good and making it not just bad, but reprehensible.
 It is taking things that one enjoys and not making them less enjoyable, but making them shameful.